 The China Scholarship Council (CSC) and the University of Tasmania are jointly offering PhD research scholarships to students from the People's Republic of China.

 Applications will be accepted from applicants who have graduated from Chinese universities and institutions to study for a University of Tasmania (UTAS) PhD degree, who meet eligibility requirements as prescribed by China Scholarship Council (CSC) and UTAS in accordance with rules and policies.
-If the successful student completes the requirements of the designated program and successfully defends their dissertation, they will be conferred the doctor of philosophy degree by UTAS.
+If the successful candidate completes the requirements of the designated program and successfully defends their dissertation, they will be conferred the doctor of philosophy degree by UTAS.

 Entry requirements for the University of Tasmania are outlined on the What is a Research Degree? webpage.